-Baby's anatomy needed for best suck and swallow
+A baby's anatomy needed, for the best suck and swallow.

-A baby sucks, swallows and breathes all at the same time.
+A baby sucks, swallows and breathes all at the same time while breastfeeding.

-The hard palate helps to position the nipple and areola and this holds the breast in place.
-The soft palate is towards the back of baby’s mouth and this is the area in which the nipple should be.
-If the nipple is not far enough in the mouth and touching the hard palate, mom might experience bad nipple pain.
+The hard palate helps to position the nipple and areola, and this holds the breast in place.
+The soft palate is towards the back of your baby’s mouth, and this is the area in which the nipple should be.
+If the nipple is not far enough in the mouth, and is touching the hard palate, the mother might experience bad nipple pain.

-Here are some breastfeeding tips and advice on how to deal with various suck problems during breastfeeding.
+Here, below, are some breastfeeding tips, on how to deal with various suck problems during breastfeeding.

 Oral Problems that can Interfere with Breastfeeding